 Alongside continuous teacher assessments, there will still be national assessments at regular intervals in English primary education:

-Of course, there will still be children who will not meet the expected standard and they will continue to be teacher assessed using P-scales (a way of measuring the progress of children who are working below the national curriculum levels).
+Of course, there will still be children who will not meet the expected standard and they will continue to be teacher assessed using Small Steps (a way of measuring the progress of children who are working below the national curriculum levels).
 By assessing children more formally at Reception level, the government hopes the children requiring more teacher input will be identified earlier.